 Recommendations for Children with Compromised Immune Systems

-The CDC recommends that children and adolescents age 6 months to 17 years who have moderately or severely compromised immune systems get vaccinated as outlined in the COVID-19 vaccination schedule, according to their age and immune status at the time of dose eligibility.
-This means that one to three doses may be necessary depending on vaccination history and personal health status.
-For more information on COVID-19 vaccine recommendations for immunocompromised children and adolescents, follow the CDC’s guidelines here.
+The CDC recommends that children age 6 months to 17 years who have moderately or severely compromised immune systems get vaccinated as outlined in the COVID-19 vaccination schedule, according to their age and immune status.

-COVID-19 is among the top 10 causes of pediatric death in the U.S. Medical and public health experts, including the CDC and the American Academy of Pediatrics, recommend that children and adolescents age 6 months and older get a COVID-19 vaccine to help protect them from serious illness.
+Medical and public health experts, including the CDC and the American Academy of Pediatrics, recommend that children and adolescents ages 6 months and older get an updated 2024-2025 COVID-19 vaccine to help protect them from serious illness.

 The vaccine is the best way to protect children from becoming severely ill or having long-lasting health impacts from COVID-19.
 While the risk of children and adolescents becoming severely ill or hospitalized is lower than the risk for adults, tens of thousands of children have been hospitalized with COVID-19, and the effects of the virus are unpredictable.